Create a hybrid query in Azure AI Search

 Choose an API or tool

-• Newer stable or beta packages of the Azure SDKs (see change logs for SDK feature support)
+• Newer stable or beta packages of the Azure SDKs (see change logs for SDK feature support).

-Run a hybrid query in Search Explorer
+Set up a hybrid query in Search Explorer

-1. In Search Explorer, make sure the API version is 2024-07-01 or newer preview API versions.
+1. In Search Explorer, make sure the API version is 2024-07-01 or a newer preview API version.

 A hybrid query has a text query specified in search, and a vector query specified under vectorQueries.vector.